 Where to stay: 76 Main is a design-driven hotel that welcomes children in its newly renovated Guest House rooms.
 It is located in the heart of town, a few minutes from the harbor.

 How to get there: Peter Pan Bus from Port Authority to Hyannis.
 HY-Line Cruises high-speed ferry will get you from Hyannis to Nantucket in about an hour.
+See our NYC to Nantucket transportation guide.

 What: Winterthur Museum, Garden & Library